-Table 1 shows the baseline characteristics of our study population.
-Compared with the 9116 patients with uncomplicated diverticulosis, the 922 patients hospitalized with diverticulitis were older, more likely to be female, and less likely to be obese or have coronary artery disease.
+Table 1 demonstrates the baseline characteristics of our study population.
+Compared to the 9,116 patients with uncomplicated diverticulosis, the 922 patients hospitalized with diverticulitis were older, more likely to be female, and less likely to be obese or have coronary artery disease.

-Table 2 compares the prediagnostic serum 25(OH)D level between patients with uncomplicated diverticulosis and those hospitalized with diverticulitis.
+Table 2 compares pre-diagnostic serum 25(OH)D level between patients with uncomplicated diverticulosis and those hospitalized with diverticulitis.
 For individuals with more than one measurement of 25(OH)D, we used the first measured vitamin D level.
-Among patients with uncomplicated diverticulosis, the mean 25(OH)D was 29.1 ng/mL compared with 25.3 ng/mL among the 922 patients with diverticulitis that required hospitalization (P < .0001).
-Compared with patients with uncomplicated diverticulosis, the mean serum 25(OH)D level was significantly lower for each subtype of diverticulitis: 25.9 ng/mL (P < .0001) for acute diverticulitis without other sequelae (n = 594), 25.8 ng/mL (P = .009) for diverticulitis with abscess (n = 124), 22.7 ng/mL (P = .002) for those who required emergent laparotomy (n = 65), and 23.5 ng/mL (P < .0001) for recurrent diverticulitis (n = 139).
-In sensitivity analyses, for individuals with more than one prediagnostic measurement of 25(OH)D, we used the mean of all 25(OH)D levels for our comparisons and obtained similar results (Table 2).
-The mean vitamin D level for patients with acute uncomplicated diverticulitis with a documented CT scan within 7 days of diagnosis (n = 344) was 24.8 ng/mL compared with 27.4 ng/mL for patients with diverticulitis who did not undergo a CT scan (n = 250) as part of their diagnostic evaluation (P = .02).
+Among patients with uncomplicated diverticulosis, the mean 25(OH)D was 29.1 ng/mL compared with 25.3 ng/ mL among the 922 patients with diverticulitis that required hospitalization (p<.0001).
+Compared to patients with uncomplicated diverticulosis, mean serum 25(OH)D was significantly lower for each subtype of diverticulitis: 25.9 ng/mL (p<.0001) for acute diverticulitis without other sequelae (n=594), 25.8 ng/mL (p=0.009) for diverticulitis with abscess (n=124), 22.7 ng/mL (p=0.002) for those who required emergent laparotomy (n=65), and 23.5 ng/mL (p<.0001) for recurrent diverticulitis (n=139).
+In sensitivity analyses, for individuals with more than one pre-diagnostic measurement of 25(OH)D we used the mean of all 25(OH)D levels for our comparisons and obtained similar results (Table 2).
+The mean vitamin D level for patients with acute, uncomplicated diverticulitis with a documented CT scan within 7 days of diagnosis (n=344) was 24.8 ng/mL compared with 27.4 ng/mL for patients with diverticulitis who did not undergo a CT scan (n=250) as part of their diagnostic evaluation (p=0.02).

-We considered the possibility that our observed associations may be the result of a higher prevalence of healthy behaviors among individuals with asymptomatic diverticulosis compared with those with diverticulitis.
-Because such health-seeking behavior may be reflected by a higher likelihood of undergoing screening colonoscopy, we performed a secondary analysis limited to individuals who also had a colonoscopy (before admission for case patients with diverticulitis).
+We considered the possibility that our observed associations may be due to a higher prevalence of healthy behaviors among individuals with asymptomatic diverticulosis compared to those with diverticulitis.
+Because such health-seeking behavior may be reflected by a higher likelihood of undergoing screening colonoscopy, we performed a secondary analysis limited to individuals who also had a colonoscopy (prior to admission for case patients with diverticulitis).
 Among such patients, the association between 25(OH)D and risk of diverticulitis was not significantly different.
 (Table 3).

-Table 4 shows the association between quintiles of 25(OH)D level in relation to risk of hospitalization for diverticulitis, adjusting for other risk factors.
-Compared with patients in the lowest quintile, the age-adjusted ORs for diverticulitis hospitalization were 0.71 (95% CI, 0.59-0.87) among patients in the second quintile of 25(OH)D, 0.56 (95% CI, 0.46-0.69) among patients in the third quintile, 0.56 (95% CI, 0.46-0.69) among patients in the fourth quintile, and 0.45 (95% CI, 0.36-0.56) among patients in the highest quintile (P trend < .0001).
-Additionally, adjusting for available information on comorbidities and health-modifying behaviors such as the presence of coronary artery disease, obesity, chronic renal failure, diabetes, and having undergone a colonoscopy did not materially alter these risk estimates (Table 4).
+Table 4 shows the association between quintiles of 25(OH)D level in relation to risk of hospitalization for diverticulitis adjusting for other risk factors.
+Compared to patients in the lowest quintile, the age-adjusted ORs for diverticulitis hospitalization were 0.71 (95% CI, 0.59-0.87) among patients in the second quintile of 25(OH)D, 0.56 (95% CI, 0.46-0.69) among patients in the third quintile, 0.56 (95% CI, 0.46-0.69) among patients in the third quintile, 0.56 (95% CI, 0.46-0.69) among patients in the third quintile, 0.56 (95% CI, 0.46-0.69) among patients in the fourth quintile, and 0.45 (95% CI, 0.36-0.56) among patients in the highest quintile (P trend <0.0001).
+Additionally adjusting for available information on comorbidities and health-modifying behaviors such as presence of coronary artery disease, obesity, chronic renal failure, diabetes, and having undergone a colonoscopy did not materially alter these risk estimates (Table 4).